grzesiek-galezowski/tdd-ebook/manuscript/030_Motivations.md

 of all, you could kick another fighter up in the air where they could not block your attacks and you were able to land some nice attacks on them before they fell down.
 These in-the-air techniques were called “juggles".
-There were magazines that published a list of new possible juggles each month and the hype stayed in the gaming community for well over a year.
+There were magazines that published lists of new possible juggles each month and the hype has stayed in the gaming community for well over a year.

 Yes, Tekken was easy to learn - you could put one hour into training the